 Provides token-level image-text interaction through shared self-attention from the first decoder layer that receives the prefix.

-Computationally expensive for long visual sequences, as image tokens consume a significant portion of the shared context window capacity.
+Computationally expensive for long visual sequences, as image tokens consume a large portion of the shared context-window capacity.

 1def admit_prefix(text_tokens: int, image_tokens: list[int], context_limit: int, output_reserve: int) -> str: